-- WRCHS Full or Partial Scholarships are available for students who wish to take more than two Dual Enrollment courses and have used both vouchers or for students who wish to "save" a voucher for future courses taught directly by a college. - WRCHS scholarships can be applied toward the \$100 for Concurrent DE courses only.
-They cannot be used to cover online or on campus college courses. - Scholarships are available to high school sophomores, juniors and seniors.
+- WRCHS Full or Partial Scholarships are available for income eligible students who wish to take more than two Dual Enrollment courses and have used both vouchers, or who are not yet voucher eligible (9th and 10th grade students.)
+They can also be for income ineligible students who wish to "save" a voucher for future semester courses taught directly by a college or to cover the \$100 for non-Vermont Concurrent DE Courses.
+(RVCC and SNHU) - WRCHS scholarships can be applied toward the \$100 for Concurrent DE courses only.
+They cannot be used to cover online or on campus college courses. - Scholarships are available to students in all grade levels 9th through 12th.